Fabrifio/gravity-glitch-net/README.md

 The network consists of two main parts: the first part employs three parallel CNNs, each processing the same time-frequency image captured with different time windows.
 The second part, responsible for the classification task, follows two possible approaches: a BiLSTM to capture dependencies between features from different time-windows, or a fully connected layer to capture dependencies by aggregating the features of all the time-windows.

-Both network architectures acheived the same test accuracy.
+Both network architectures achieved the same test accuracy.

 ## Dataset
 The dataset is composed by time-frquency spectrogram images of gravitational waves affected by random noise, causing the presence of glitches.
 Each gravitational wave is captured by four images with different time windows.